 As with any chart pattern, there is a process to trading the parabolic curve.
 It consists of locating market entry, stop-loss orders, and profit targets.
 If you stick with the process, a very predictable outcome, win or lose, is ensured.

 At its core, parabolic arc patterns suggest a pending bearish reversal.
 Thus, the formation provides a signal to sell a currency pair, CFD, or stock.

 A sell order is entered to short the market using the parabolic curve when the channel trend line connecting pullbacks is violated.
 At this point, a new short position is opened.

 Locating a stop-loss using the parabolic arc is straightforward.
 All you need to do is place a buy-stop order above the upper extreme of the pattern.

 One places a stop-loss above the upper trend line mark to do so.
-If the bullish trend continues and does not reverse, this order protects the account from extraordinary drawdown.
+If the bullish trend continues and does not reverse, this order protects the account from an extraordinary drawdown.

 Parabolic curve patterns furnish sell signals to active traders.
 Therefore, profit targets are placed beneath-market entry at the curved trend line.